Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 Knead vigorously for 5 to 8 minutes until the dough is elastic and smooth.

 Note: if you prefer, use a standing mixer for kneading the dough.
-Add the ingredients in the same order.
+Add the ingredients in the same order and knead with a dough hook.

 Tip: The dough should be as soft as possible without sticking to your hands.
 So try not to add more flour.